Ecumenical & Interfaith Life

 Program Group members

-From the Episcopal Diocese: Bishop John H. Taylor; Dot Leach, chair (St. John’s, Rancho Santa Margarita); the Rev. Michael Fincher (St. Gregory’s, Long Beach); The Rev. Dr. Gianluigi Gugliermetto (Christ Church, Ontario); Tim Helton (St. Columba’s, Camarillo); Kathleen Kooiman (Rancho Santa Margarita), Canon Kay Lindahl (St. Luke’s, Long Beach); Dr. Sable Manson (Interfaith Minister in Residence); Tasneem Noor (Interfaith Minister in Residence); Tahil Sharma (Interfaith Minister in Residence); the Rev. Jessie Smith (St. Ambrose, Claremont); Ravi Verma (All Saints, Pasadena); Canon Bob Williams (diocesan staff & parishioner, St. James’, Los Angeles).
+From the Episcopal Diocese: Bishop John H. Taylor; Dot Leach, chair (St. John’s, Rancho Santa Margarita); the Rev. Michael Fincher (St. Gregory’s, Long Beach); Tim Helton (St. Columba’s, Camarillo); Kathleen Kooiman (Rancho Santa Margarita), Canon Kay Lindahl (St. Luke’s, Long Beach); Leah Julian (Hebrew Union College-Jewish Institute of Religion)’ Dr. Sable Manson (Interfaith Minister in Residence); Tasneem Noor (Interfaith Minister in Residence); Tahil Sharma (Interfaith Minister in Residence); the Rev. Jessie Smith (St. Ambrose, Claremont); Ravi Verma (All Saints, Pasadena); Canon Bob Williams (diocesan staff & parishioner, St. James’, Los Angeles).

-From the Southwest California Synod: Bishop Brenda Bos; the Rev. Jim Boline (St. Paul’s, Santa Monica); and Carolyn and Randy Foster (ELCA Synod).
+From the Southwest California Synod of the Evangelical Lutheran Church in America: Bishop Brenda Bos; the Rev. Jim Boline (St. Paul’s, Santa Monica); and Carolyn and Randy Foster (ELCA Synod).

-Interfaith Ministers-in-Residence – Interfaith Cooperative – Episcopal Diocese of Los Angeles
+Interfaith Ministers-in-Residence — Episcopal Diocese of Los Angeles

-Ms. Sable Manson, USC Office of Religious Life (Roman Catholic); Ms. Tasneen Noor, author/lecturer & member, Islamic Center of Southern California; and Mr. Tahil Sharma, interfaith specialist, member Claremont Human Relations Commission (Hindu/Sikh).
-These colleagues assist with programming that is coordinated by Bob Williams, diocesan canon for common life.
+Sharing in diocesan life are four interfaith ministers-in-residence: Leah Julian, rabbinic student at Hebrew Union College-Jewish Institute of Religion; Ms. Sable Manson, USC Office of Religious Life (Roman Catholic); Ms. Tasneen Noor, author/lecturer & member, Islamic Center of Southern California; and Mr. Tahil Sharma, faith director of the National LGBTQ Task Force (Hindu/Sikh).
+These colleagues assist with work coordinated by the diocesan Program Group on Ecumenical and Interfaith Life and consult with congregations of the diocese.

 Tasneem Noor is the award-winning author of The Faith Connection: Your Journey Starts with Knowing Yourself.
 After a rewarding career in higher education for seven years, Tasneem transitioned to coaching and facilitation.
 Tasneem is the founder of Noor Enterprises: SOULful Transformations—committed to providing transformational experiences, personal development, and opportunities for meaningful dialogue.
 Her mission is to establish thriving, peaceful communities where conversations of faith build bridges of compassion and collaboration.
 Through coaching, trainings, and facilitation she helps people learn how to deepen their faith (self-trust), authentically express themselves, and take courageous action.
 Tasneem has her Master’s in Education from the University of California, Los Angeles (UCLA) and her coaching certification from the Life Mastery Institute.
 She is a facilitator for NewGround: Muslim Jewish Partnership for Change; and active with several community building projects.
 She is serving on four different interfaith boards including the Interfaith Council at the Islamic Center of Southern California.
 The Inter-religious Council of Los Angeles has recognized Tasneem as an emerging faith leader; she is a member of the Inter-religious Council as an official representative of the Islamic Center of Southern California.